webbertakken/new-tab/README.md

 So I built a client-side RSS-feed parser that runs fast enough to process feeds on the fly.

+Works best with Chrome's "theme colour" Black.
+This was made for Chrome but generally should work in any modern browser.

 ## Features

 - All-in-one html file `new-tab.html`